Trying something new. Happiness in the morning.

 Second base was first base, so you had to run there first.
 Old ladies walking on the path out in (the) right field (that wasn’t) would yell at us, scared they would be hit, but those old ladies could run when they had to.
 Just kidding.
 I don’t ever remember almost hitting any old ladies.
 We also got yelled at for walking on the grass, making paths where there already should have been some.
 We built those paths, and now they are paved.
 Now adults walk on them too.
 Well, we’re adults.
 We helped design the cityscape, And I’m proud of that, even if we never got any credit.

 Here’s a thought that makes me happy, water keys.
 There were faucets attached to the buildings but they required a certain kind of key to turn them on, so that only the building maintenance staff could use them.
 But you could buy a key, it was really just a tool, and we all had one.
 It made me so happy to have a water key in my pocket.
 You know what else made me happy?
 Drinking water when I was thirsty and not because I should stay hydrated.

 We would climb on top of elevators and have our friends operate the elevators from inside.
 We would go to the roof of our apartment building and survey our domain.
-We would head down past the abandoned warehouses on the west side, past the hookers that hung out there, and go to the abandoned (after a truck fell through it) west side highway and light firecrackers.
+We would head down past the warehouses on the west side, past the hookers that hung out there, and play on the elevated and abandoned (after a truck fell through it) west side highway and light firecrackers.
 We would go to central park and ride our skateboards, or play in a pickup softball game there on a real field.
-We would take the train out to Coney Island and “pay one price” for all of the rides.
-‘Go to the Mets games day of, and get great seats.
+We would take the train out to Coney Island and “pay one price” for all of the rides and go to the Mets games day of, and get great seats.